Eomys/MoSQITo/validations/sq_metrics/tonality_aures/README.md

 for m in {-3, -2, 2, 3}
 ```

-This corresponds to the classical Aures tonal screening rule in a narrow-band spectrum.
+This is the tonal screening condition used in the original Aures framework.

 ### 3. Refined center frequency

-For each candidate, the center frequency is refined from the discrete peak location using the local level asymmetry:
+For each candidate, the center frequency is refined from the discrete peak location through local level asymmetry:

 ```text
 f_c = f_k + 0.46 df (L_{k+1} - L_{k-1})
 ```

-This produces a sub-bin estimate of the tonal center frequency.
+This yields a sub-bin estimate of the tonal center frequency.

 ### 4. Tonal component level

-The implementation does not use only the single-bin peak level.
-Instead, it forms the tonal component from a 5-bin group centered on the candidate:
+The tonal component level is evaluated from a 5-bin group centered on the candidate:

 ```text
 I_t = Σ P(f_n)